ava-labs/spacesvm/README.md

 Available Commands:
-  activity     View recent activity on the network claim        Claims the given prefix completion   generate the autocompletion script for the specified shell create       Creates a new key in the default location delete       Deletes a key-value pair for the given prefix delete-file  Deletes all hashes reachable from root file identifier genesis      Creates a new genesis in the default location help         Help about any command info         Reads space info and all values at space lifeline     Extends the life of a given prefix move         Transfers a space to another address resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given prefix set-file     Writes a file to the given space transfer     Transfers units to another address
+  activity     View recent activity on the network claim        Claims the given space completion   generate the autocompletion script for the specified shell create       Creates a new key in the default location delete       Deletes a key-value pair for the given space delete-file  Deletes all hashes reachable from root file identifier genesis      Creates a new genesis in the default location help         Help about any command info         Reads space info and all values at space lifeline     Extends the life of a given space move         Transfers a space to another address resolve      Reads a value at space/key resolve-file Reads a file at space/key and saves it to disk set          Writes a key-value pair for the given space set-file     Writes a file to the given space transfer     Transfers units to another address

 Flags:
-      --endpoint string           RPC Endpoint for VM (default "https://memeshowdown.com") -h, --help                      help for spaces-cli
+      --endpoint string           RPC endpoint for VM (default "https://api.tryspaces.xyz") -h, --help                      help for spaces-cli
-      --private-key-file string   private key file path (default ".spaces-cli-pk")
+      --private-key-file string   private key file path (default ".spaces-cli-pk") --verbose                   Print verbose information about operations

 Use "spaces-cli [command] --help" for more information about a command.
 ```